 In accordance with Section 5A of the United States Housing Act of 1937 (USHA), as amended by Section 511 of the Quality Housing and Work Responsibility Act of 1998, the Los Angeles County Development Authority (LACDA) has prepared a draft Annual Plan for Fiscal Year 2023-2024 for public review and comment.

-The Annual Plan provides the LACDA’s progress in meeting its goals for the next five years, major program policies, and financial resources for both the Conventional Public Housing and Section 8 Tenant-Based Programs.
+The Annual Plan provides information on the LACDA’s progress in meeting the goals outlined in its 5-year Agency Plan, major program policies, and financial resources for both the Housing Authority Conventional Public Housing and Section 8 Tenant-Based Programs.
 Additionally, the Annual Plan updates information on housing needs, housing strategies, and other program and management data.
-In accordance with HUD requirements, a draft of the Annual Plan was made available for a 45-day public review and comment period that began on December 29, 2020 and ended on February 11, 2021.
-Public Comments received have been included in the Annual Plan.
-Click below to view the Annual Plan that will be presented for approval.

 The purpose of the Administrative Plan is to outline the policies and procedures that govern the HCV Program (Section 8) administered by the LACDA.
 The plan covers HUD policy, when necessary, and provides details on all discretionary policies.